 Global Manufacturing PMIs

 We have seen a stunning market growth over the past 10 years in manufacturing automation equipment, such as Machine Vision systems.
 This growth was fueled by the need for increased production speed, quality, and yield.
-Even in current times of a slowing global economy, Industrial Manufacturing remains one of the key target markets of Machine Vision.
+Even in pre-Corona times of a slowing global economy, Industrial Manufacturing remained one of the key target markets of Machine Vision.
 Once Covid-19 related shutdowns of factories are released, we expect this application area to bounce back resulting in peaks of demand for Machine Vision equipment.

 The Manufacturing PMI is a leading indicator of the direction and the rate of change in the industrial automation market.